Skip to main content

 Using numbered lists

-You can use numbered lists to explain step-by-step instructions that must be followed in sequence.
+Use numbered lists to explain step-by-step instructions that people should follow in order.

 For example: